mdernovoi/data-analysis-platform/doc/provision.md

     ```

   - Set the `concurrent` value in the runner configuration file to greater than one to allow concurrent job execution.
 The configuration file is located in `{{ paths.data }}/{{ host_prefix }}_gitlab-runner-generic-1/etc.gitlab-runner/config.toml`.
+  - You should see a registered runner in the GitLab UI and the runner docker container should stop printing error messages.

 6) Now, you are ready to use the Data Analysis Platform.